First 'Ender's Game' Trailer Puts Faith In The Next Generation

 What were you doing when you were 6 years old?
 In the new trailer for Ender's Game, Ender is saving the world.

 Instead, we have Asa Butterfield in the titular role (you may recognize him from Hugo), with Abigail Breslin and Hailee Steinfeld as his sister and classmate, respectively.
-All three of the young stars have been nominated for Academy Awards.
+All three of the young stars have been nominated for Academy Awards during their short careers.

 A strong cast and some slick visuals will make the wait until November 1 that much harder.